 - Contribute to employee development

 So how can you create a best-in-class corporate volunteering program in today’s world?
-To maximise impact AND engagement of your employees?
+To maximize impact AND engagement of your employees?
 And make it an authentic pillar of your company culture?
 How can you make the most of your program launch to drive participation?
 That’s what this guide is for.

 1. Start with your core purpose and values

 You probably already have these documented in your mission or purpose statement.
 But, if you don’t, now is the time to do it.
-The purpose of corporate volunteering and giving programs is to contribute to profit, people, and the planet (the so-called “triple bottom line”), and is often linked to both your CSR and HR strategies.
+The purpose of corporate volunteering and corporate giving programs is to contribute to profit, people, and the planet (the so-called “triple bottom line”), and is often linked to both your CSR and HR strategies.

 It’s an effective, authentic way to show your shareholders, customers and employees that you share values and that you take action on those values.
 Corporate volunteer programs are when companies take a structured approach to implementing a framework or even policies for their employees to volunteer, often with paid time off for volunteering.